- All Topics

 4) Ensure that sampling valves and sampling devices are thoroughly flushed prior to taking the sample.
 Vacuum samplers and probe-on samplers should be flushed too, and if there are any questions about the cleanliness of the bottle itself, it should also be flushed.

-6) Forward samples immediately to the oil analysis lab after sampling.
+6) Forward samples immediately to the oil analysis lab or oil analysis service partner after sampling.
 The properties of the oil in the bottle and the oil in the machine begin to drift apart the moment after the sample is drawn.
 Quickly analyzing the sample ensures the highest quality and timely decisions.

 Under the guidance of Jim Smith of Allied Services Group, a corn milling plant in the southern United States started an oil analysis program in the fall of 2003.
 With a predominance of conveyors and other milling equipment, a significant number of the plant’s critical assets are large splash-lubricated gearboxes.